aergoio/ARC1/specs.md

 ### + ARC1 : Hook

+This function is required to receive ARC1 tokens

+Contracts that want to receive tokens must implement the following function in order to receive them.
+In most cases it also means that your contract must have methods to transfer these tokens.

+If your contract is not intended to handle fungible tokens, then do not add this function.
+In this case any attempt to transfer a token to your contract will fail (as expected).

-Contracts, that want to handle tokens, must implement the following functions to define how to handle the tokens they receive.
-If this function is not implemented, the token transfer will fail.
-Therefore, it is possible to prevent the token from being lost.
+This function can also be used to define how to handle the tokens they receive.

 ``` lua
 -- The ARC1 smart contract calls this function on the recipient after a 'transfer'